What is a group captive?

 Although C-U First was originally established for credit unions, the membership is open to considering other classes of business having similar risk profiles.
 Predominant class code is 8810 (CA 8801).

-The Specialty Trades Insurance Company was formed in 1999 to provide coverage to a select group of contractors having the shared belief that insurance can be a manageable cost.
+The Specialty Trades Insurance Company (STIC) was formed in 1999 to provide coverage to a select group of contractors having the shared belief that insurance can be a manageable cost.
+STIC provides risk management and coverage solutions specifically tailored to meet the unique needs of electrical and mechanical contractors exclusively.

 • Established: 1999